unixobserver/openbsd-cwm-dots/README.md

 # openbsd-cwm-dots
 My personal CWM configuration for OpenBSD.
-Please read first the Wiki and intructions!!
+Please read first the Wiki and the instructions!!

 ![openbsd](OpenBSD.png)